manureta/suite/docs/usermanual/source/processing/processes/raster/rangelookup.rst

      - Boolean
      - No
    * - ``noData``
-     - Value to be assigned to pixels outside any range (defaults to 0)
+     - Value to be assigned to pixels outside any range (default is 0)
      - Integer
      - Optional